Salam4nder/identity/README.md

 4. Run `make up`.

 ## Test
-Unit test can be run with `make test` or simply with `go test ./...`.
+Run all tests with `make test`.
+This will spin up a required Postgres container defined in `internal/db/compose.yaml`.

-This will however exclude tests that require a database connection.
+Running `go test./...` will exclude tests that require a db connection.

+Running `make test-db` will only run tests that require a db connection.

 For testing the database layer, please run `make test-db`.
 For viewing coverage, run `make test-cover`.